rafaelcamargo/portfolio/src/scripts/blog/posts/english/elements-with-multiple-borders-using-pure-css.md

 Even though CSS is extremely powerful, some visual results may be impossible to achieve by using the language in its usual way, which demands a certain degree of creativity from developers at the moment they are writing their stylesheets.
 Setting multiple borders to an element is a perfect example of those cases.

-How good it’d be if we could set multiple borders needing nothing more than the attribute *border*.
-Perhaps in a few years, we’ll be allowed to write something like:
+How good it'd be if we could set multiple borders needing nothing more than the attribute *border*.
+Perhaps in a few years, we'll be allowed to write something like:
 ``` css
 div {
   border: